Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection/README.md

    - Only to run **Setup.exe**, so it can create shortcuts and write to The Sims folder.
 The launcher itself is fine without elevation.
 5. **Isn’t lower resolution blurry?**
    - Sure, lower-than-native is softer.
 But it enlarges the UI, which many players prefer for the classic Sims vibe.
+6. **I'm running a 1440p monitor and I can't choose 2560x1440 in this installer!**
+   - For now, the resolution for this mod is capped at 1080p.
+This the highest resolution that cleanly scales the game for this mod's purpose.

 ---